 Gamma Scientific integrating spheres are available in a wide range of sizes from 25mm to 3m in diameter.
 Multi-purpose integrating spheres provide maximum flexibility and are custom built to meet your exact testing requirements.
 Light measurement spheres for LED testing are optimized for capturing total flux measurements of LEDs, lamps and luminaires.

-Choose from our proprietary polytetrafluoroethylene (PTFE), a specially formulated barium-sulfate or gold coating.
+Choose from our proprietary polytetrafluoroethylene (PTFE) or a specially formulated barium-sulfate coating.
 The PTFE coating gives > 99% reflectance over the UV/VIS/NIR region, and is almost perfectly Lambertian.

 Gamma Scientific instrument calibration is performed in our accredited laboratory using NIST-traceable standards by our staff of experienced scientists and engineers.

 Our spheres are available in sizes ranging from 25 mm to 3 m in diameter, with designs optimized for a variety of applications.

 When combined with a RadOMA spectroradiometer, our integrating spheres create complete testing solutions for any light measurement application.
 Gamma Scientific spectroradiometer systems rapidly capture complete spectral measurements with high sensitivity, superior color, linearity and amplitude accuracy.
 RadOMA spectroradiometers from Gamma Scientific come with a NIST-traceable factory calibration and can be self calibrated by the end user.
 Unique configurations are optimized for LED testing, display measurement and ANVIS testing of cockpit displays.
 Custom spectroradiometer solutions are designed for integration into production lines and R&D testing environments.

 All Gamma Scientific instruments are distinguished by their value, providing unmatched quality at competitive prices.